 Your real estate agent should be able to negotiate the best terms for you, including how each rent credit will help you build equity and what happens at the end of the lease.

-Before any home purchase, it’s essential to know what you’re buying.
-The same goes for a rent-to-own situation.
+Any time you make a home purchase, it’s essential to know what you’re buying.
+The same is true for rent-to-own properties.
 A home inspector can check things out and make sure you aren’t purchasing a home with serious issues.

 A rent-to-own contract can be a good deal for both the buyer and the seller.
 It can give you time to save money and improve your credit score.
 A real estate lawyer should take a look at your contracts and make sure your best interests are protected.